sidyakina/word-of-wisdom-v2/README.md

 Algorithm based on HashCash algorithm (https://en.wikipedia.org/wiki/Hashcash) but have several differences:

 • SHA2 was used instead of SHA1, because SHA1 is a cryptographically broken.
-SHA2 take more time for generate hash and, in our case it is benefit, because it adds more time difficulty for solve challenge.
+SHA2 take more time for generate hash and in our case it is benefit, because it adds more time difficulty for solve challenge.
-• HashCash is using mail info for challenge, but we haven't such info for our client.
-Random string is using instead.
+• HashCash uses email info for challenge, but we haven't such info for our client.
+Random string is used instead.

 Algorithm steps: